Moustafa Zeidan

+He is a product of the Högaborg and Aston Villa academies.

 Club career

-On 3 December 2019 Jönköpings Södra confirmed that Zeidan would join the club for the 2020 season, signing a two-year deal.
+On 3 December 2019, Jönköpings Södra confirmed that Zeidan would join the club for the 2020 season, signing a two-year deal.

 International career

+Sweden

 In December 2021, Zeidan was selected for the Swedish national team's January tour, which was to be played in Portugal.
 The tour was later canceled.
 He was later called up again in December 2022.
 He made his full international debut for Sweden on 9 January 2023, playing for 68 minutes in a friendly 2–0 win against Finland before being replaced by Bilal Hussein.

+Palestine

+In June 2024, Zeidan was called up to the Palestine national team for the World Cup qualification games against Lebanon and Australia.

 Personal life

 Zeidan was born in Sweden and is of Palestinian descent.
 He is the cousin of the footballers Imad and Abdul Khalili.